soos3d/universal-accounts-viem-starter/viem-universal-accounts/README.md

 # Universal Account Tutorial with Viem

-This tutorial demonstrates how to integrate Particle Network's Universal Accounts into your dApp using viem for wallet connection and transaction execution.
+This tutorial demonstrates how to integrate Particle Network's Universal Accounts into your dApp using viem for wallet connection.
+Universal Accounts provide a seamless cross-chain experience by abstracting away the complexity of managing multiple chain-specific accounts.

+> Find a full breakdown in the [Universal Account SDK Documentation](https://docs.particle.network/developers/universal-account-sdk).

 ## Features